Rouble firms as Russia sets out modest September borrowing plan | Headlines

 The Russian rouble reversed early losses to strengthen against the dollar on Monday as non-resident "friendly" investors returned to stocks trading and the finance ministry set out its borrowing plan for September after a seven-month pause.
 Russia suspended weekly auctions of OFZ treasury bonds, which it uses to plug budget holes, in February, weeks before it started what it calls a "special military operation" in Ukraine, which triggered unprecedented Western sanctions against Moscow.

-It had gained 0.2% to trade at 60.82 versus the euro .
 Promsvyazbank analysts said they expected the rouble to continue trading within a 60 to 61 target range against the greenback on Monday.
+Emergency capital controls and collapsing imports widening Russia's current account surplus have seen the rouble become the world's best-performing currency https://amers2.apps.cp.thomsonreuters.com/Apps/NewsServices/mediaProxy?apiKey=6d416f26-7b24-4f31-beb6-1b5aa0f3fafb&url=http%3A%2F%2Ffingfx.thomsonreuters.com%2Fgfx%2Frngs%2FGLOBAL-CURRENCIES-PERFORMANCE%2F0100301V041%2Findex.html this year.

+But the country's Jan-Aug budget surplus narrowed to around $2.3 billion from $8 billion for January-July and $32.5 billion for the first half, data showed on Monday, as revenues gradually fall away.
+Though higher for the year so far, oil and gas revenues fell 3.4% in August, a softer drop than the 22.5% slide in July.
+Non-oil and gas revenues fell 14.3% in August.

+Yields on benchmark 10-year OFZ bonds stood at 9.44% , with investors looking ahead to Friday's key interest rate decision.
+Analysts polled by Reuters expect a 50-basis-point cut to 7.5%.
+"The key event this week on the rouble bond market is the central bank meeting," said Alfa-Capital portfolio manager Evgeny Zhornist, predicting that the regulator will move in smaller steps in its monetary policy easing cycle from now on.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)